 Aging can be seen as an accumulation of stress over the years.
 The average woman over 40 years old is juggling a spouse, children, work, friends, finances, caregiving, and her changing body.
 She experiences about 50 stress responses per day, and this can take a toll.
 Chronic stress elevates levels of cortisol (the stress hormone) which can inhibit your immune system, reduce the volume of gray matter in your brain, and harm your memory.
 Prolonged periods of raised levels of cortisol can affect your blood pressure and fats within your blood resulting in a higher risk for a heart attack or stroke.

 Meditation promotes telomere health.
 Telomeres are the protective ends of chromosomes indicative of your biological age (rather than your chronological age).
 Studies have found that those who meditate have longer telomeres.
-According to the Department of Psychiatry at the University of California San Francisco, shorter telomere length in cells is linked to a poorer immune system, cardiovascular disease, and degenerative conditions such as osteoporosis and Alzheimer’s.
+Shorter telomere length in cells is linked to a poorer immune system, cardiovascular disease, and degenerative conditions such as osteoporosis and Alzheimer’s.
 As we age, telomere shortening happens naturally, but research shows it can be accelerated by stress which can speed up the aging process of your body.

 What are the other benefits of meditation?